keiran-rowell/keiran-rowell.github.io/_posts/2023-04-12-compchem-methods-basics.md

 ### Multiconfigurational methods

 Both the DFT and post-HF methods outlined below are "single-reference" methods based upon a single reference Slater determinant.
 In cases such as electronic degeneracies, a single Slater determinant may be qualitatively inadequate to describe the wavefunction, and single-reference DFT and wavefunction methods will fail.
 In such cases, multiple Slater determinants must be included through a multiconfigurational (MC) approach.
-The MC form of HF is known as the multiconfigurational self-consistent field (MCSCF) method, and a common variant of MCSCF is to include all Slater determinants describing  a chemically relevant "active space" (CASSCF).
+The MC form of HF is known as the multiconfigurational self-consistent field (MCSCF) method, and a common variant of MCSCF is to include all Slater determinants describing  a chemically relevant [active space]({% post_url 2023-04-12-picking-an-active-space %}) (CASSCF).

 ### Formalisms for different spin states